sxyazi/yazi/CONTRIBUTING.md

    - Your code passes all tests and lints.
    - Your pull request description clearly explains the changes and why they are needed.
 4. Address any review comments.
 Make sure to push updates to the same branch on your fork.

-## Communication

-- Discord Server (English mainly): https://discord.gg/qfADduSdJu
-- Telegram Group (Chinese mainly): https://t.me/yazi_rs
-- For general discussion, use the [Discussions](https://github.com/sxyazi/yazi/discussions) section.

-Thank you for your interest in contributing to Yazi!